voxel51/voxelgpt/FIFTYONE_TEAMS.md

 Instructions for exposing your `teams-api` service using docker compose are [here](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/docker/docs/expose-teams-api.md)

-Instructions for exposing your API service using helm are [here](https://helm.fiftyone.ai/docs/expose-teams-api.html)
+Instructions for exposing your `teams-api` service using helm are [here](https://helm.fiftyone.ai/docs/expose-teams-api.html)

 ```shell